VaporumCoin/VaporumOcean-0.7.2/README-old.md

 sudo update-alternatives --config x86_64-w64-mingw32-g++
 # (configure to use POSIX variant)

-sudo bash -c "echo 0 > /proc/sys/fs/binfmt_misc/status"
-#temp build patch

-git clone https://github.com/VaporumCoin/VaporumOcean-Beta --branch static --single-branch cd VaporumOcean-Beta
+git clone https://github.com/DeckerSU/VaporumOcean --branch static --single-branch cd vaporum
 ./zcutil/fetch-params.sh
 # -j8 = using 8 threads for the compilation - replace 8 with number of threads you want to use
 ./zcutil/build-win.sh -j8